Fair Warning Tour

-The Fair Warning Tour was a concert tour by hard rock band Van Halen in support of their fourth studio album Fair Warning.
+The Fair Warning Tour was a concert tour by the American hard rock band Van Halen in support of their fourth studio album Fair Warning.

 Background

 The tour began with two to three night performances with the band being focused on performing only in North America.
 The June 11, 12 and 13 shows in Oakland were filmed, creating music videos for "Unchained", "So This is Love?" and "Hear About It Later", though Roth stated in an interview that the two nights of filming were a disaster and the footage from the third show had to be scrapped as a result.
 The band concluded their tour as an opening act for two shows with the Rolling Stones at Tangerine Bowl on October 24 and 25.